 The background sounds were not euphonic.
 Early on there were frequently aircraft overhead, there were motorbikes, but worse of all sounds of construction as repairs and new builds continue apace.
-Some listeners will hear distant voices, dogs, cockerels and wild bird calls.
+Even though I recorded inside with windows close, some listeners will hear distant voices, dogs, cockerels and wild bird calls.

 | Distracted by bird visitors while audio-editing this summer (photo by Simon Howarth)